ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

 Other than ``SystemExit``, all exceptions are captured and translated into a ``fail_json()`` call.
-However, if you do want to call ``self.module.fail_json()`` yourself it will work, just keep in mind that there will be no automatic handling of output varialbes in that case.
+However, if you do want to call ``self.module.fail_json()`` yourself it will work, just keep in mind that there will be no automatic handling of output variables in that case.

 --------------------------------------------------------------------------------------------------------------------------------------------